Ten facts

 Every year, otters are seen in the Lambrok right the way up into Southwick village.
 They hunt swan mussels in the stream in the reserve and fish in the moat at Southwick Court.
-Here are some things you may not have known about otters.
+Here are some things you may not have known about this species.

 Simon Tesler’s video of an otter hunting in the moat at Southwick Court is powerful evidence not only of Lambrok Stream’s biodiversity, but its importance as a wildlife corridor that runs from the River Biss right up through and beyond Southwick village.